Skip to main content

 The aim of this chapter has been to prepare us for an inquiry into normative ethical theory.
 It should now be clear why taking ethical inquiry seriously requires disabusing ourselves of the popular attraction of conventionalist theories like Moral Relativism and DCT.
 Subjectivism remains a contender as a meta-ethical position, but not an obstacle to inquiry in normative ethics.
 We can now proceed to inquire and reason about normative ethical principles.
 Subjectivists can interpret this activity as they see fit.
 We will take up arguments and objections as usual and try to see where they lead.

-This page titled 9.3: Ethical Realism is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Russ W. Payne via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.3: Ethical Realism is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Russ W. Payne via source content that was edited to the style and standards of the LibreTexts platform.